bhatp93/receiptApp/README.md

 The ReceiptEndpoints.java is the controller that receives the Post and Get requests.

-The application using the file src/test/java/com/fetch/receiptprocessor/ReceiptProcessorApplicationTests.java
+The application is started using the file src/test/java/com/fetch/receiptprocessor/ReceiptProcessorApplicationTests.java as this contains the main() function